TomiTakussaari/myscluscon/README.md

 JDBC Driver for always connecting to valid server in your (Mysql) Galera or read-only slave cluster

-## WORK IN PROGRESS, PROBABLY DOES NOT WORK YET..

-JDBC Driver for always connecting to valid server in your (Mysql) Galera or read-only slave cluster

 ##  What
 - Define servers in your cluster in jdbc url
 - Always connect to valid server in your cluster.